VoonaSindhura/Moonpig.PostOffice/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implementation of part 1 & 2?
+    Creating a new DbContext instance inside a loop can lead to performance issues and potential resource leaks.
+Creating and using a single DbContext instance throughout the method is better.
+    There is no error handling for database queries.
+A product or supplier will throw an exception if it is not found.
+It's better to handle these scenarios gracefully.
+    The values like 2 and 1 in AddDays are magic numbers.
+Using named constants or variables is better to make the code more readable and maintainable.
+    The method does multiple things (retrieve data from the database, calculate lead time, and determine dispatch date).
+It's better to break it down into smaller, more focused methods.
+    Using a global variable _mlt makes the method less readable and harder to understand.
+Consider passing it as a parameter or using it as a return value.
+    Comparing DateTime objects using == might not be accurate due to potential differences in milliseconds.
+It's better to use methods like DateTime.Equals or compare ticks.

 Q2.
 What best practices have you used while implementing your solution?
+    Used dependency injection to inject the DbContext into the DispatchDateCalculator class, improving testability and flexibility.
+    I separated the logic for calculating the dispatch date and adjusting for weekends into distinct methods within the DispatchDateCalculator class, adhering to the Single Responsibility Principle.
+    Followed consistent naming conventions for variables and methods, enhancing code readability, communicating their purpose, and making the code more readable and self-explanatory.
+    Implemented guard clauses to check for null values and handle exceptional cases early, improving code robustness.
+    Followed consistent naming conventions for variables and methods, enhancing code readability.
+    Added comments where necessary to explain complex logic or provide additional context.

 Q3.
 What further steps would you take to improve the solution given more time?
+    Develop comprehensive unit tests to validate the behaviour of the LeadTimeCalculator class under various scenarios.
+    Introduce logging to capture relevant information, such as exceptions or significant events, for monitoring and debugging purposes.
+    Enhance error handling by providing meaningful error messages and introducing custom exception types for better diagnostics.
+    Externalize configuration settings, such as weekend days or constants, to make the solution more configurable without code modification.
+    Consider abstracting the database access further by introducing a repository or service layer to encapsulate data access logic.
+    Conduct integration testing to ensure the correct interaction between the solution components, such as the database and the application logic.
+    Optimize the performance of database queries and algorithms, especially if dealing with large datasets.

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)